nickarnold/nanorc-improved/README.md

 ------------

 Simply use `make` to concatenate everything together and install as a bundle to `~/.nanorc`.
-If you're terminal text color isn't black, you'll need to specify it when installing, e.g. `make TEXT=white` or `make TEXT=green` etc.
+If you're terminal text color isn't white, you'll need to specify it when installing, e.g. `make TEXT=black` or `make TEXT=green` etc.

 After installation, use `nano examples/*` to test if everything is working properly.
 If some or all of the files fail to highlight properly,